dask/dask/docs/source/how-to/selecting-the-collection-backend.rst

    >>> with dask.config.set({"array.backend.library": "cupy"}):
    ...     darr = da.ones(10, chunks=(5,))  # Get cupy-backed collection

 This code opts out of the default (``"numpy"``) backend for dispatchable Dask-Array creation functions, and uses the creation functions registered for ``"cupy"`` instead.
-The current set of dispatchable creation functions for Dask-Array include:
+The current set of dispatchable creation functions for Dask-Array is:

 - ``ones``
 - ``zeros``